David-SKB/GMSIS/master/release/readme.md

 - The opening hours of the garage are Mon-Fri 9am to 5.30pm and Sat 9am-12 noon.
 - The garage is not open on public and bank holidays.
-- Current mileage of the vehicle must be recorded during the diagnosis and repair booking.
 - For each vehicle, the system user should be able to access lists of past and future booking dates, customer name and type of booking.
 - It will be necessary to easily view and edit bookings such that lists of bookings